 Have you heard the news?
 Jonathan Bailor’s newest bestseller, The Setpoint Diet book, contains a scientifically proven plan that helps you easily lose 10 pounds or more in just 21 days.
 And unlike all the other diets you may have tried, this weight loss will be permanent.
 That’s right.
-No more calories counting or starvation.
+No more calorie counting or starvation.
 No more yo-yo dieting.
 Just effortless weight loss without hunger or willpower.
 How awesome is that?

 By reading and implementing the information contained in The Setpoint Diet book, you’ll enable your body to do the job it was designed to do — regulate your weight.
 (Your body always knew how to regulate your weight, but it could not do its job properly due to a whole bunch of other factors we’ll cover in this article.)

-The Setpoint Diet Book: The Difference is in the Science
+The Setpoint Diet Book: the difference is in the science

 The Setpoint Diet book is the culmination of over 15 years of research.
 Instead of giving you the same fantasy that most traditional, starvation-type diets feed you — ie, eating less and exercising more is all you need to do to lose weight and/or maintain your weight loss — it tells you the truth about calories and your metabolism.

 Namely, the quantity of calories you consume is not nearly as important as the quality of calories.
 That’s because calories affect the body differently depending upon the foods from which they come.
 Most “traditional” diets ignore this fact, saying that as long as you stay within a certain number of calories per day or week, you will lose weight.
 And it doesn’t matter where those calories come from.
 (This is the “calorie is a calorie is a calorie” myth.)